Crosslingual Transfer Learning for Low-Resource Languages Based on Multilingual Colexification Graphs: Conclusion

 \section{Conclusion}

-In this work, we take advantage of Conceptualizer \citep{liu2023conceptualizer} to identify colexification patterns directly from a parallel corpus of 1,335 languages.
-We further present two multilingual graphs: \networkone and \networktwo, based on the identified patterns.
-We test \networkone using gold standards from CLICS and show we uncover many colexification patterns.
-In addition, we analyze the structure of \networkone and show it nearly forms a scale-free graph, with many interesting communities that contain internally semantic-related concepts.
-Most importantly, we contribute to crosslingual transfer learning and multilingual representation learning by training high-quality multilingual embeddings on \networktwo.
-We show that the representations of all ngrams from all languages are in the same embedding space.
-Our extensive experiments on roundtrip translation, verse retrieval, and verse classification indicate that our embeddings outperform several previous approaches and have superior crosslingual transfer capability.
+In this work, we present the multilingual graphs \networkone and \networktwo, based on colexifications extracted from a highly parallel corpus.
+Comparing with CLICS, we show that we identify many gold-standard patterns in \networkone.
+In addition, we analyze the structure of \networkone and show it nearly forms a scale-free graph, with many communities of semantically related concepts.
+Most importantly, we contribute to crosslingual transfer learning by inducing multilingual embeddings \embname that are learned on \networktwo.
+Our experiments indicate that \embname largely represents concepts across languages in the same semantic space.
+We show that \embname outperforms several approaches, including multilingual embeddings and pretrained models, on three downstream tasks.
+This indicates that embeddings learned from colexification graphs improve crosslingual transfer, especially for low-resource languages for which it is often infeasible to pretrain good models.
+Finally, our embeddings exhibit robust transfer performance across many different source languages.